cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 e.g.
 grid-column: 1 / 3;
 This will make the item start at the first vertical line of the grid on the left and span to the 3rd vertical line of the grid, consuming two columns.

+## grid-row property
+e.g.
+grid-row: 2 / 4;
+Will make the item start at the second horizontal line of the grid from the top and do down to the 4th horizontal line of the grid consuming two rows.